3mdeb/verified-boot/verified_boot_main.md

 These types of systems are updated via creating new OS instance, deploying it and switching over to the new one.
 This process is referred to as "image-based-upgrade"[^16].
+In immutable Linux systems, user data is preserved.
+It is achieved via various mechanisms including:
+* writable overlay layer - this is useful for system directories like `/etc` to make to allow modifications to various configurations in a controlled manner;
+* separate writable partitions - it is a common practice to put `/home` directory on separate, writable partition.
+These mechanisms also allow for user data to be preserved across the system updates[^17].
 Updates are done alongside reboot, the architecture ensures that in case of failure in updating the system, one can easily revert system to previous state.
 There are multiple ways of handling package installation on immutable distributions.
-One of the approaches is to use containerization for applications to ensure they are isolated from core system[^17].
+One of the approaches is to use containerization for applications to ensure they are isolated from core system[^18].
 Some examples of immutable Linux distributions are: Fedora CoreOs, SUSE MicroOS, Fedora Silverblue or NixOS.
-Each distro has its own approach and technology stack that ensure immutability, e.g. Fedora OSes and SUSE MicroOS use rpm-ostree[^18].
+Each distro has its own approach and technology stack that ensure immutability, e.g. Fedora OSes and SUSE MicroOS use rpm-ostree[^19].
 The `libostree` (a newly proposed name for rpm-ostree) implements principle of transactional updates and rollbacks.
 It is similar to Git as it stores checksums per file and stores them in a content-addressed storage system.
-OSTree uses hard links to manage files, thus they must be immutable by design to avoid corruptions across different versions[^19].
+OSTree uses hard links to manage files, thus they must be immutable by design to avoid corruptions across different versions[^20].

 #### Immutable vs stateless

 `Stateless` is a design principle in which system (not essentially operating system) or application does not retain any user session information in between interactions with stateless entity.
-Each interaction is independent, it requires full context needed to perform certain action[^20].
+Each interaction is independent, it requires full context needed to perform certain action[^21].
 Stateless systems act like they were just were re-deployed from ground up.
-Such systems never store any data on persistent storage, instead they rely on receiving configuration during runtime via various mechanisms[^21].
+Such systems never store any data on persistent storage, instead they rely on receiving configuration during runtime via various mechanisms[^22].
 Immutability and statelessness should not be confused.
-Immutability ensures a system cannot be changed after deployment, statelessness means a system can be entirely replaced without concern for local state persistence[^22].
+Immutability ensures a system cannot be changed after deployment, statelessness means a system can be entirely replaced without concern for local state persistence[^23].
 The difference between stateless systems and immutable systems is that stateless system is designed to be unmodifiable as a whole.
 Immutable systems on the other hand, ensure that only core of the system cannot be modified, but some user data is preserved.